mathcamp/devbox/README.rst

         List of git urls to also clone and install into the virtualenv when unboxing this repo
     parent : str or None
-        When unboxing this repo, will look for a folder of this name at the same level in your directory structure.
-If it exists, gitbox will install this package into that folder's virtualenv.
+        When unboxing this repo, will look for a directory of this name at the same level in your directory structure.
+If it exists, gitbox will make a symbolic link to that virtualenv instead of constructing one for this repo.